Sprint says Dish spectrum deal may be possible

-NEW YORK Sprint Nextel (S.N) could try to forge a spectrum agreement with Dish Network (DISH.O) in the future, according to the Chief Financial Officer of the No. 3 U.S. wireless service.
+NEW YORK, March 27 Sprint Nextel could try to forge a spectrum agreement with Dish Network in the future, according to the Chief Financial Officer of the No. 3 U.S. wireless service.

 This could involve Sprint buying spectrum from Dish or a so-called spectrum hosting deal in which Dish could offer wireless services using the Sprint network and Dish's spectrum, Sprint's CFO Joseph Euteneuer told investors on Tuesday.